-Student Learning Outcomes for Business Administration Program

-The Associate of Applied Science in Business Administration program prepares graduates for entry-level employment and advancement in the business field.
+Student Learning Outcomes for Business Administration ProgramThe Associate of Applied Science in Business Administration program prepares graduates for entry-level employment and advancement in the business field.
 Students receive a foundation in business technology and management principles, computer operations, as well as general education.
 Successful completion of the program should enable students to:

 - 1. Be employable in an entry-level management or business environment. - 2.
-Have a working knowledge of current legal, ethical, social, financial, and economic environmental factors as they apply to business. - 3.
-Have a working knowledge of computers using software packages to create spreadsheets, written reports, letters, presentations, communications with clients and co-workers, and other general office duties. - 4.
+Have a working knowledge of current legal, ethical, social, financial, and economic environmental factors as they apply to business. - Have a working knowledge of computers using software packages to create spreadsheets, written reports, letters, presentations, communications with clients and co-workers, and other general office duties. - 4.
 Be able to apply critical thinking to decision making. - 5.
 Apply basic technical and theoretical aspects of the accounting field, including financial and managerial accounting, as well as implement basic accounting software.

-BUS 1413 Business Math

-2563 1203 Business Communications or Oral Communication

-2503 Microcomputer Business Applications

-1003 Composition I

-1013 Composition II

-2313 Principles of Macroeconomics

-1203 2503 1003 1013
+BUS 1413 Business Math BUS SPCH 2563 1203 Business Communications or Oral Communication CIS 2503 Microcomputer Business Applications ENG 1003 Composition I (must earn a "C" or better) ENG 1013 Composition II (must earn a "C" or better) 1015 composition in (music curiful Confection)